-In March 2000, the Company agreed to be a sponsor of the 2000 ACOG Meeting CD-ROM.
+In March 2000, the Company became a sponsor of the 2000 ACOG Meeting CD-ROM.
 The CD will include a segment on the Company's U-CordTM program and will be distributed to approximately 40,000 ACOG (American College of Obstetricians and Gynecologists) members.
-The distribution is scheduled for late July 2000.
+The distribution is scheduled for October/November 2000.
+The Company believes it is the only cord blood preservation firm featured on the CD-ROM.